“Laid-back boho bliss, with delicious bites, peaceful vibes and a secret cove just down the road – what more could you want?”

 • The café is open Tuesday to Sunday for brunch (8am – 3pm), and dinner reservations need to be made in advance.
 There are also attractive eateries within walking distance!

-• In fitting with the house’s eco focus, there is no air conditioning, so rooms may feel hot in April, when the island’s heat reaches its peak.
+• Two rooms have air-conditioning (the Queen Deluxe and the Studio).
+The other rooms do not, so may feel hot in April, when the island’s heat reaches its peak.
 There are large fans and lots of windows to keep things cool, though.

 When to visit

 Sri Lanka’s south coast is in season from November to March.
 The hotel is open year-round, but the island is at its hottest in April and the off-season sea might be too rough for swimming or surfing.